VNNCC/VNNCC/README.md

 Some guy doing some stuff.

-The majority of my projects are either self-hosted or maintained in private repositories.
+The majority of my projects are either self-hosted, maintained in private repositories or can be found [here](https://github.com/snowberry-software).

 ---
 <div align="center">